Improve your higher ed employee engagement and gain from the ripple effect.

 We have a saying at The Change Leader: Skeptics are our best friend. ~ Dr. Drumm McNaughton

 Why do we say that?
 Because many times, employees can identify the flaws in a prospective change to corporate policy in a glance.
 However, most employees rarely point them out to the management responsible because they believe their input is unwelcome – they believe that speaking their mind would be career suicide.
 Changing this mindset can be tough, but it is well worth the effort.

 How can managers create an atmosphere where constructive criticism flourishes?
 Asking the right questions is key.
 Rather than issuing a generic invitation for comments, shrewd managers need to ask specific questions that make it clear that they want employees to be truthful and blunt.
 By asking what is wrong with a proposal or requesting that employees identify its weakest spot, managers can really engage with their employees and gain invaluable feedback in the process.

-This also requires managers to have significant maturity, also known as EQ – emotional intelligence, but that’s the subject of another blog.
+This also requires managers to have significant maturity, also known as EQ – emotional intelligence, but how that influences employee and faculty burnout is the subject of another blog.

 Employees are an invaluable resource, and making the most effective use of that resource requires that employees feel professionally engaged at work.
 For managers, leading an engaged workforce requires creating a corporate culture that welcomes the active participation of employees.

 Is your leadership team in need of leadership coaching?
 Contact us for a complimentary consultation.